joakim/kay/README.md

 }
 ```

-Alternatively, indentation can be used, similar to Python.
+Alternatively, one can use indentation, similar to Python.
 The following examples will use this style:

 ```lua
 cell: